FriendShipEngineer/FriendShipEngineer/README.md

 - 👀 I’m interested in FullStack + AI + Blockchain
 - 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on Monetate.com
-- 📫 How to reach me egor.ma0130@outlook.com
-- 😄 Pronouns: ????
-- ⚡ Fun fact: I have one Chinese Friend.
-Hu Fang